 2. REMAIN IGNORANT ABOUT YOUR BLIND SPOTS

-Mentally strong leaders understand that they need to frequently, and critically, analyze their performance, especially their failures.
+A mentally strong leader understands that they need to frequently, and critically, analyze their performance, especially their failures.
 When they do, they identity those patterns of behavior that are not productive and nip them in the bud.
 Unfortunately, “teachable moments” are usually accompanied by feelings of frustration, disappointment, and embarrassment.

 Psychologists find that we tend to repeat the same mistake, and repeat it in endless variety.
 That is the definition of a blind spot.